 The entire trackpad surface is sensitive to finger touch and movement.
-You can use the trackpad to perform the same point and click actions as you would use a traditional mouse.
-You also can use the trackpad to perform a variety of touch gestures.
+You can use the trackpad to perform the same point and click actions as you would using a traditional mouse.
+You also can use the trackpad to perform various touch gestures.